Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 There are then two _declarations_.
 Recall that each file is compiled in isolation and it is only after the files are compiled that the linker stitches the generated object files into a program.
 An individual file can use functions defined in other files, but the actual definitions don't need to be known at compile time.
-Instead, all the compiler needs to know is the type signatures of these functions, and this information is communicated to the compiler through declarations.
+What is needed is the type signatures of these functions which is communicated to the compiler through declarations.
 Header files can be used to provide a single source of truth [^11] for such declarations.
 In the Hello World example from earlier, the header file `stdio.h` was included to insert the declaration for the `printf` function.

 ```c
     void scipy_sf_error_set_action(sf_error_t code, sf_action_t action);